Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Examples

 The true and statFEM inferred deflected shapes are compared in Figure~\ref{fig:thinShellPosteriorMean}.
-Notice the close agreement between the inferred and true deflected shapes with increasing number of observation points.
+Notice the close agreement between the inferred and true deflected shapes with an increasing number of observation points.
 The agreement between the true and inferred shapes is to be contrasted with the relatively poor agreement between the true and finite element deflected shapes in Figure~\ref{fig:thinShellPriorC}.
 As evident a relatively low number of observation points restricted to the body of the bunny yield a shape that is significantly closer to the true shape.
 In particular, the close agreement between the true and inferred shapes close to the head of the bunny in Figure~\ref{fig:thinShellPosteriorMean} is noteworthy, given that all the sampling points are on the body of the bunny.

 Furthermore, we compare the true, finite element and the inferred displacements at the ten selected points depicted in Figure~\ref{fig:thinShellTestPoints}.
-As given in Table~\ref{table:thinShellDisplacements} at all the ten points the true displacements are much closer to the inferred displacements than the finite element displacements.
+As given in Table~\ref{table:thinShellDisplacements}, at all the ten points the true displacements are much closer to the inferred displacements than the finite element displacements.
 Moreover, we report that the empirical mean difference between the true and inferred deflected shapes are~$0.0411$,~$0.0167$ and~$0.0145$ for~$n_y = 333$,~$n_y = 564$ and~$n_y = 765$, respectively.
 The inferred displacements converge towards the true displacements with an increase of the number of observation points.
+Finally, the wall-clock times for computing the posterior mean vector for $n_y=333$, $n_y=564$, and $n_y = 765$ are $135.3 s$, $170.5 s$ and $203.
+5 s$, respectively, on a MacBook Pro with an M1 Pro chip and 32 GB RAM using a single core.
+The increase in the computing time is due to the decrease in the sparsity of the precision matrix, as discussed in Section~\ref{sec:statFEMPosteriorDensities}.